Configuring PingOne Authentication

 does not yet allow for single sign-on authentication for the Windows

 PowerPoint ribbon add-on.
-Using this application requires users to
+The PPT Ribbon requires users to establish

 Capture (PCAP) or Classroom